aistabci/abci-docs/en/docs/storage.md

 ## Global scratch area {#scratch-area}

 Global scratch area is lustre file system and available for all ABCI users.
-This storage is shared by interactive nodes and all V and A calculated nodes.
+This storage is shared by interactive nodes and all Compute Nodes V and A.
 The quota for every users is set in 10TiB.

 The following directory is available for all users as a high speed data area.
 ```
 /scratch/(ABCI account)
 ```
-To examine the global scratch space quota, run `show_quota` command.
+To see the quota value of the global scratch area, issue `show_quota` command.
 For a description of the command, see [Checking Disk Quota](getting-started.md#checking-disk-quota).

 !!! warning
     The global scratch area has a cleanup function.<br>
-    When the usage of the file area or i-node area of /scratch exceeds 80%, delete candidates are selected based on the last reference time and creation date of files and directories directly under /scratch/(ABCI account), and the files/directories of the delete candidates are automatically deleted.
-Note that the last reference time and creation date of the files/directories under that directory are not taken into account.<br>
+    When the usage of the file area or i-node area of /scratch exceeds 80%, delete candidates are selected based on the last access time and creation date of files and directories directly under /scratch/(ABCI account), and the files/directories of the delete candidates are automatically deleted.
+If a directory directly under /scratch/(ABCI account) becomes a candidate for deletion, all files/directories under that directory are deleted.
+Note that the last access time and creation date of the files/directories under that directory are not taken into account.<br>
-    The first candidate to be deleted is the one whose last reference time is older than 40 days.
+    The first candidate to be deleted is the one whose last access time is older than 40 days.
 If, after deleting the candidate, the utilization of/scratch is still over 80%, the next candidate to be deleted is one whose creation date is older than 40 days.
 Make a note of the file/directory creation time since it cannot be checked by the ls command.

 !!! note
     In case you need to store a large amount of files, we recommend to use the Global scratch area, make directory in /scratch/(ABCI account) and store the files in the directory.